fasiha/ebisu/README.md

     out.write(json.dumps(testpoints))
 ```

 That `if __name__ == '__main__'` is for running the test suite in Atom via Hydrogen/Jupyter.
-I actually use nose to run the tests, e.g., `python3 -m nose` (which is wrapped in an npm script: if you look in `package.json` you’ll see that `npm test` will run the eqivalent of `node md2code.js && python3 -m "nose"`: this Markdown file is untangled into Python source files first, and then nose is invoked).
+I actually use nose to run the tests, e.g., `python3 -m nose` (which is wrapped in an npm script: if you look in `package.json` you’ll see that `npm test` will run the equivalent of `node md2code.js && python3 -m "nose"`: this Markdown file is untangled into Python source files first, and then nose is invoked).

 ## Demo codes